 Bamboo has the rare distinction of being hollow and woody at the same time.
 While trees have trunks and other plants have stems, bamboo has culms.
 Culms are a distinctive feature of all grasses, and they are almost always hollow.
-This unusual combination of features is what helps to make bamboo lightweight and flexible while still beings very strong.
+This unusual combination of features is what helps to make bamboo lightweight and flexible while still being very strong.
 Although the vast majority of bamboo species are hollow, there are a few varieties with solid stems or culms.

-NOTE: This article first appeared in July 2019, most recently updated in March 2024.
+NOTE: This article first appeared in July 2019, most recently updated in May 2024.

 Is every bamboo hollow?